wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

  ![Add MySQL database to resourec group](./media/app-service-web-staged-publishing-realworld-scenarios/2addmysql.png)

 Update the Connection strings for your stage deployment slot to point to newly created database, `wordpress-stage-db`.
-Note that your production web app , `wordpressapp-group` and staging web app `wordpressprodapp-stage` must point to different databases.
+Note that your production web site , `wordpressapp-group` and staging web site `wordpressprodapp-stage` must point to different databases.

 #### Configure environment-specific app settings
-Developers can store key-value string pairs in Azure as part of the configuration information associated with a web app called App Settings.
-At runtime, Azure Websites automatically retrieves these values for you and makes them available to code running in your web app.
+Developers can store key-value string pairs in Azure as part of the configuration information associated with a web site called App Settings.
+At runtime, Azure Websites automatically retrieves these values for you and makes them available to code running in your web site.
 From a security perspective that is a nice side benefit since sensitive information such as database connection strings with passwords never show up as clear text in a file such as `wp-config.php`.

 This process  defined below is useful when you perform as it includes both file changes and database changes for WordPress app: